{[vtFavourability.value]}%

 With help of our unique Favorability Chart You can evaluate favorability of any moment in time with help of numerous parameters of vedic astrology.

-This particular chart shows overall favourability for today based on Your current location - Seattle, Washington, United States.
-Vertical string denotes current moment of Nov 21, 2024, 1:43 AM.
+This particular chart shows overall favourability for today based on Your current location - United States.
+Vertical string denotes current moment of Dec 21, 2024, 8:01 AM.

 Show detailed Favorability Chart